 Most people are unaware that our skin is our largest organ.
 It is responsible for a ton of important functions, such as protecting our body from pollutants, bacteria and so on, to keeping it warm, protected, and enabling it to breathe.
 But, the skin being our largest organ also means that it’s fairly prone to suffering all sorts of skin conditions and disorders, due to infections, inflammation or diseases.
 Some skin disorders are fairly mild and temporary, but others can be chronic, severe, and sometimes even life-threatening.

-If you ask a doctor just what is a skin disorder, they’ll call it cutaneous condition, and they’ll talk of something called the “integumentary system.”
-Basically, our skin is just the external, surface manifestation of this system of organs called the integumentary system.
+If you ask a doctor just what, exactly, is a skin disorder, you might find yourself perplexed.
+They’ll speak of cutaneous conditions, and they’ll talk of something called the “integumentary system.”
+But, integumentary is synonymous for "skin."
+Basically, what doctors are trying to get at is that our skin is just the external, surface manifestation of this much vaster system of organs referred to as the integumentary system.
 Or in other words, our skin is just the visible top of the iceberg.
-But there is much more going on.
+There is much more going on under the surface.

 There are many skin disorders that are caused by genetic factors, or other health conditions, like diseases and so on.
 When the cause for the skin disorder is genetic, or hormonal, it can be a permanent skin disorder.
 But other times, skin disorders are merely temporary, like in the case of acne or certain types of contact dermatitis, and irritations or allergies.
 The symptoms of skin disorders, however, are sometimes very similar, and it’s difficult to discern - hence the need for articles like this.